 Pomona, CA

-Saisons to Try From Homage Brewing: Bonsoir Lune, Colour Orange, Hop Solera, and Saison Spritz.
+Saisons to Try From Homage Brewing: Bonsoir Lune, Colour Orange, Hop Solera, and Saison Spritz

 We’ve sung the praises of Homage Brewing in the past, but it bears repeating that Homage makes stellar Belgian-inspired ales.
-Founders Matt and Lauren Garcia have taken notes from some of the best natural wineries in California, embuing their base saisons with some lovely acidity and terroir evocative of our favorite Piquettes or Sparkling Zinfandels.
+Founders Matt and Lauren Garcia have taken notes from some of the best natural wineries in California, imbuing their base saisons with lovely acidity and terroir evocative of our favorite Piquettes or Sparkling Zinfandels.

 Hill Farmstead Brewery